Zaista/k6-junit/README.md

 ```

 ### Using without transpiling
-In case when it is necessary to avoid transpiling to js and run k6 right on typescript tests, you should modify import statement:
+In case when it is necessary to avoid transpiling to js and run k6 right on TypeScript tests, you should modify import statement:
 ```javascript
 import {jUnit} from "./node_modules/k6-junit/index.js";
 ```

+### k6 provided no data for this metric
+If you see `k6 provided no data for this metric` line in your jUnit results file and want to fix it, you have to include that metric within the k6 script configuration.
+Read more [here](https://grafana.com/docs/k6/latest/using-k6/k6-options/reference/#summary-trend-stats).

 ### Configuration
 Since your project may have its own features there is a possibility to adjust behaviour